cooc1501/sca-data-collection/README.md

 # Dataset Collection Suite
 A script to simplify the collection of SCA datasets with the chipwhisperer nano.
-Utilizes a patched versoin of the chipwhisperer simple serial AES implementation to increase data collection rate.
+Utilizes a patched version of the chipwhisperer simple serial AES implementation to increase data collection rate.

 ## Installation
 Clone this repository and initialize submodules